Automated Evidence Collection

 Where Evidence Comes From

+Evidence lives in multiple places.
 System logs show activities and security events.
 Configuration exports from your cloud provider prove settings are configured correctly.
 Audit trails from your identity management system show who accessed what and when.
 Test results from your security tools document vulnerabilities and compliance issues.
 Policy documents and training records prove you have procedures in place and people understand them.
 Incident documentation shows how you responded to problems.

 What Can and Cannot Be Automated

+Some evidence is straightforward to automate.
 System configurations can be automatically exported and stored as evidence.
 Security tool results—vulnerability scans, security assessments, monitoring logs—can be automatically pulled through APIs.
 Policy documents stored in your policy repository can be automatically retrieved.
 Access logs showing who has permission to what can be automatically collected.

+Other evidence is harder or impossible to automate.
 Training completion requires data from your learning management system and often manual verification that people actually understood the training, not just took it.
-Evidence of incident response requires documentation from your ticketing system plus investigation notes and decision-making scattered across email and meetings.
-Communication with staff about security policies exists in emails, Slack messages, and meeting notes that don't have a clean digital trail for automatic collection.
-Evidence of management review and approval for important decisions is documented but not in a format that can be automatically extracted.
+Evidence of incident response requires documentation from your ticketing system plus the investigation notes and decision-making that might be scattered across email and meetings.
+Communication with staff about security policies might exist in emails, Slack messages, and meeting notes that don't have a clean digital trail that can be automatically collected.
+Evidence of management review and approval for important decisions might be documented but not in a format that can be automatically extracted.

 Evidence Retention and Organization